Top 5 sustainable seafood swaps

 Trout has a very similar texture to salmon, with a slightly stronger flavour (it’s even more delicious in our opinion!).
 It’s really widely available in supermarkets and easy to swap fillet for fillet in a recipe.

-Why not try Dover sole from the western English Channel, where stocks are booming.
-Dover sole is a flat fish with a light, flaky texture and a mild flavour.
+Why not try plaice from the North Sea, where stocks are booming?
+Plaice is a flat fish with a light, flaky texture and a mild flavour.
 It's delicious pan fried with a simple herb butter.

 We should all try to diversify the seafood in our diets.
 By mixing up your meals, you’ll help remove some of the strain placed on a handful of farms and fisheries, you'll be supporting more UK suppliers and, who knows, you might discover a new favourite fish.